AndyLinNZ/dsc-2048/Part1.md

 ## Stage 1: Initialising a board and creating tiles.

 ### Step 1: Initialise the game with a board and tile
+#### If you get stuck on any of the parts, you can check the code in lib/game.dart
 On the left you should see a lot of file directories and files.
 Right click on `lib` and create a new file called `game.dart`.
 Go inside `game.dart` and lets start coding.

 Our 2048 game will have a board, along with tiles on top of it, so it's best that we create classes to represent them.